 And you can also choose the duration of your order:

 - Day order.
-The order will be valid until executed or until the end of the day or until the market closes.
+The order will be valid until executed or until the end of the day, or until the market closes.

 You can still cancel the action.
 You should always check twice before placing an order.
 Once you are sure of your choice, press the green button.
-The order will now appear in your Orders page:
+The order will now appear on your Orders page:

-Buying an ETF with DEGIRO mobile app
+Buy ETF on DEGIRO mobile app

 Or, if you already have it, you can go directly from your portfolio page: